Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "Still?"

 "It’s been a grind.
 We capture a Farthrow generator an’ shield complex, they already had another one built further behind th’ lines.
-But they can only keep that up ‘fer so long before runnin’ outta what they need to build more, an’ the newest one...ain’t quite the same.
+But they can only keep that up ‘fer so long before runnin’ outta what they need to build more, an’ the newest one... ain’t quite the same.
 Smaller radius, some flickers in coverage.
 Best our analysts figger, it’s built outta bottom-o’-the-barrel salvage, the damaged shit that ain’t workin’ right."

 "So the day we get to start bombin’ is close," Daar growled eagerly.